wdi-sf-jan-2014/notes/advanced_activerecord.md

 ###Goals

-- Understand the power of Active Record
+- Understand the power (and limitations) of Active Record
 - How to leverage ActiveRecord and to_json for api design

 ###Intro

-Active Record is a simple object-relational mapping (ORM) framework.
-ORM: Connecting two worlds that evolved alongside, but hardly talked to each other: RDBMS and OO.
+Recap: Active Record is a simple object-relational mapping (ORM) framework.
+ORM: Connecting two worlds that evolved alongside: RDBMS and OO.

 Up until now, we've covered how to build basic queries using Active Record.
 After building a handful of projects you should be comfortable making these queries.
 We'll go over the basics again.